 IRS Forms

-The Section 199A deduction was a revelation for many pass-through clients when it arrived with the Tax Cuts and Jobs Act, and a headache for practitioners.
-I spent an embarrassing amount of time in the first filing season explaining to a consulting firm owner why his business – a specified service trade – phased out of the deduction entirely once his income crossed the threshold.
-The form itself is two pages, but the analysis behind it can be hours of work.
+The Section 199A deduction arrived with the Tax Cuts and Jobs Act as a windfall for many pass-through owners and a headache for the people preparing the returns.
+I spent an embarrassing amount of that first season explaining to a consulting firm owner why his business phased out of the deduction entirely once his income crossed the threshold.
+The form is two pages; the analysis behind it can run hours.

 Key Takeaways